– Practice Area

 - any special difficulties in relocation

-An expropriated landowner is also generally entitled to have the expropriating authority pay the reasonable legal, appraisal and other costs that it incurs in having the OMB determine compensation.
+An expropriated landowner is also generally entitled to have the expropriating authority pay the reasonable legal, appraisal and other costs that it incurs in having the Local Planning Appeal Tribunal determine compensation.

 The process of determining the appropriate amount of compensation is complex and requires a high level of coordination with professionals such as appraisers, land use planners, engineers and business valuators.